sanand0/tools-in-data-science-public/live-session-2025-01-16.md

 [![2025-01-16 Week 1 - Session 1 - TDS Jan 25](https://i.ytimg.com/vi_webp/1H5Aq7HjqwQ/sddefault.webp)](https://youtu.be/1H5Aq7HjqwQ)

-**Q1: About the Week 1 Graded Assignment and the use of VS Code**
+**Q1: What will be covered in this session?**

+**A1:** This session will cover concepts from Week 1 of the graded assignment in Tools in Data Science (TDS).
+The focus is on guiding students toward solutions, not providing exact answers.
+Week 2 will be covered in the next session.

+**Q2: Is it possible to reschedule the TDS session?**

+**A2:** The instructor will check if rescheduling is possible.
+If not, recordings will be available on YouTube.

-**Student:** The first question in the Week 1 graded assignment involves installing VS Code.
-There's information on installing it and adding code, but it's not very technical.
-Will the exact solution be discussed?
+**Q3: The first question in the graded assignment is about VS Code.
+What's involved?**

-**Instructor:** No, the exact solution won't be provided, but guidance on how to reach the solution will be given.
-The focus is on installing VS Code and running a specific command in the terminal, then pasting the output into the input box.
+**A3:** The question focuses on installing VS Code and running a specific command in the terminal, then pasting the output into an input box.
+There's no significant technical component to this question.

-**Q2: About Shifting the TDS Session**

-**Student:** Is there a possibility to shift this week's session to a different time?
-Both sessions are technically heavy, and I'm not good with technical things.

-**Instructor:** I will check if a shift is possible.
-If not, the recording will be uploaded to YouTube.

-**Q3: About the UV Command-Line Tool**

-**Student:** The tutorial mentions a command-line tool called UV.
-How does UV get integrated back into VS Code?
-Do they work in compliance?

-**Instructor:** UV doesn't integrate with VS Code in the way that, say, pip does with Python.
-You can use UV in your command prompt, much like pip for Python or npm for JavaScript/Node.js.
-UV is a replacement for those tools.

-**Q4: About UV Use Cases and Examples**
+**Q4: What are the benefits of using the UV command-line tool?**

+**A4:** UV eliminates the need to create virtual environments.
+You include small portions of code and run the application with minimal setup.

+**Q5: How does UV integrate with VS Code?**

+**A5:** There's no integration; UV is used in the command prompt, similar to pip (Python), npm (JavaScript), or Node.js.

-**Student:** Are there examples demonstrating how to use UV and integrate it with VS Code?
+**Q6: Are there examples demonstrating UV usage and integration with VS Code?**

-**Instructor:** There's no integration with VS Code.
-UV is useful for deployability.
-Last term, in Project 2, UV was used to automate running 687 student Python submissions, each with unique requirements and dependencies.
-Students only needed to add a small block of code at the top specifying the Python version and required libraries.
-UV dynamically generated the runtime environment for each submission, then disposed of it.
-This avoided recreating setups for each script.
+**A6:** No specific VS Code integration is needed.
+UV is used in the command line, like pip or npm.
+A previous project (Project 2) used UV to automate running 687 student Python submissions, each with unique requirements.
+Students added metadata to their Python files specifying the Python version and required libraries.
+UV dynamically handled these requirements for each submission.

-**Q5: About the Week 1 Graded Assignment Scoring**

-**Student:** The first assignment mentions two conditions for an A or S grade: completing it within two hours and getting a score above 8.
-What does this mean?

-**Instructor:** The two-hour time limit is not strictly enforced.
-The deadline for the assignment is the 26th.
-A good grade is possible even if it takes longer than two hours.

-**Q6: About the R\&OE Exam Format**

-**Student:** The R\&OE exam is 45 minutes.
-Will the question paper pattern be similar to the assignment format?
+**Q7: In the RWE exam, what will the format be like?**

-**Instructor:** The format will be similar: questions and answer boxes.
-You can use any tools you want; it's a non-proctored exam.
+**A7:** The format will be similar to the graded assignments: questions and answer boxes.
+You can use any tools you want.
+It's a non-proctored exam.
 It will cover concepts taught in the course, including new material.

-**Q7: About the UV Learning Curve**

-**Student:** The UV portion of the tutorial is only a 7-minute video.
-Do we need to learn UV fully in Week 1, or will it be covered in later weeks?

-**Instructor:** UV is introduced in Week 1, but the most useful aspect is using inline metadata in your script to avoid creating virtual environments.

-**Q8: About Starting the Project**

-**Student:** How do we start the project?

-**Instructor:** There will be separate guidance sessions for the project.

-**Q9: About DevTools (Elements Tab)**

-**Student:** Can you explain the Elements tab in DevTools?

-**Instructor:** Right-clicking on a webpage and selecting "Inspect" opens DevTools.
-The Elements tab shows the HTML, JavaScript, and CSS of the webpage.
-You can use the arrow tool to select an element and see its code.
-You can even change the code, but these changes are only local to your browser.

-**Q10: About DevTools (Console Tab)**

-**Instructor:** The Console tab allows you to run JavaScript code.
-This will be discussed later in the tutorial, in the context of CSS selectors.

-**Q11: About DevTools (Network Tab)**

-**Instructor:** The Network tab shows all external information the browser is fetching.
-For TDS, the Fetch tab is most useful, showing the APIs and JSON objects, CSS files, etc., that the webpage is using.
-You cannot modify the content in the Network tab.

-**Q12: About CSS Selectors and Classes**

-**Student:** Can you explain CSS selectors and classes?
-Are classes just a type of formatting?

-**Instructor:** Classes allow you to add CSS to your code.
-They are represented with a dot (.).
-IDs are unique to a specific element and are represented with a hash (#).
-Classes can be applied to multiple elements.
-You can use classes to apply formatting to multiple elements at once.

-**Q13: About JavaScript and CSS Selector Usage**

-**Student:** How are HTML and CSS connected?
-Do we need to write JavaScript to extract anything?

-**Instructor:** JavaScript is used to extract information from HTML code using CSS selectors.
-CSS selectors target elements using classes or IDs.

-**Q14: About Limiting JavaScript Code to a Specific Area**

-**Student:** If we write a JavaScript program to filter data, can we limit it to a specific chunk of HTML data, or will it work on everything in the Elements section?

-**Instructor:** The JavaScript will work on everything on the screen because of the DOM structure.
-The DOM is a tree structure, and each element can be uniquely identified using selectors.

-**Q15: About the InnerText and InnerHTML Attributes**

-**Student:** What is the difference between `innerText` and `innerHTML`?

-**Instructor:** `innerText` gives you the text content of an element. `innerHTML` gives you the entire HTML code of an element.
-Use `innerText` when you only need the text.

-**Q16: About a Practical Exercise**

-**Instructor:** As a practical exercise, extract the names of all the people in this meeting using DevTools (Elements and Console tabs).

-**Q17: About DevTools Compatibility**

-**Student:** Do DevTools only work on Chrome?

-**Instructor:** DevTools work on Chrome, Edge, and other browsers.
+**Q8: In Week 1, do we need to build advanced-level concepts, or will we learn them week by week?**

+**A8:** Each week will have different content, including graded assignments.
+Content links are provided.

+**Q9: The UV part of the project was only a 7-minute video.
+Do we need to learn UV fully in Week 1, or will we learn it in upcoming weeks?**

+**A9:** UV is introduced in Week 1.
+The most useful aspect is embedding everything in inline metadata within the script, eliminating the need for virtual environments.

+**Q10: How do we start the project?**

+**A10:** There will be separate guidance sessions for the project.

+**Q11: Will we get a screen recording of this session?**

+**A11:** Yes, the session will be uploaded to YouTube.

+**Q12: While putting in the directory for a specific file (e.g., question 2), do you need to provide the full address (drive, etc.)?**

+**A12:** It works because the script is executed from the same directory.
+You need to provide the correct path (relative or absolute).

+**Q13: Can you explain the use of DevTools?**

+**A13:** Right-click on the browser and select "Inspect."
+This opens a world of code and information about the website.
+You can see HTML, JavaScript, CSS, etc. You can use the arrow tool to select an element, then modify the code.
+These changes are only local to your browser.

+**Q14: Can you explain the use of the Console tab in DevTools?**

+**A14:** The Console tab lets you run JavaScript.
+This will be covered later in the session, in the context of CSS selectors.

+**Q15: Can you explain the Network tab in DevTools?**

+**A15:** The Network tab shows all external information the browser is fetching.
+For TDS, the "Fetch" tab is most useful, showing APIs, JSON code, and CSS files.
+It shows what the website is pulling from the server.

+**Q16: Can we modify the content in the Network tab?**

+**A16:** No, you can only modify the website's structure in the Elements tab.

+**Q17: Can you explain the Network tab again, briefly?**

+**A17:** The Network tab shows external information the browser is fetching from where the website is deployed.
+The "Fetch" tab is particularly useful for TDS, showing APIs, JSON, and CSS files.

+**Q18: In a later Week 1 question, we need to find values within a specific div class.
+Will the JavaScript code work on the entire site, or just the specified area?**

+**A18:** The JavaScript will work on the entire site because the DOM structure is a tree.
+However, you can use selectors to target specific elements within that structure.

+**Q19: How are HTML and CSS connected?
+Do we need JavaScript to extract information?**

+**A19:** HTML is the skeleton, JavaScript the muscles, and CSS the skin.
+JavaScript is used to extract information from the HTML code using CSS selectors (classes or IDs).

+**Q20: Can you explain the later part of the code used to extract data?**

+**A20:** The code uses a map function to iterate through a list of elements. `innerText` gives the text content of an element, while `innerHTML` gives the entire HTML code. `innerText` is generally preferred for data extraction.

+**Q21: Are there other commands or attributes besides `innerText`?**

+**A21:** Yes, there are other attributes. `text` is similar to `innerText`, but `innerText` is more reliable.
+Always use `innerText` if `text` doesn't work.

+**Q22: How do classes and IDs work in CSS selectors?**

+**A22:** Classes are generic and can be applied to multiple elements.
+IDs are unique to a single element.
+In CSS selectors, classes are prefixed with a dot (.), and IDs with a hash (#).

+**Q23: While showing `innerText`, you used a command that neatly organized the movie list.
+Why?**

+**A23:** The console organizes the output for readability, packing items into groups of 100.
+Otherwise, it would be a single, long array.

+**Q24: How can I copy the entire list from the console?**

+**A24:** Enclose the code in a `copy()` function.
+This copies the output to your clipboard.

+**Q25: Does the developer tool only work on Chrome?**

+**A25:** It works on Edge and other browsers.
 In Safari or Mozilla, right-click anywhere on the webpage and look for the "Inspect" option.

-**Q18: About the Network Tab and Lazy Loading**

-**Student:** Why are videos often chunked in the Network tab?
+**Q26: Can we modify the content in the Network tab?**

-**Instructor:** This is due to lazy loading.
-The video is broken into parts, so you can't download the entire video from the Network tab.

-**Q19: About Class Names in a Specific Example**

-**Student:** The classes in the example are in brackets, like `span class="zwgib"`.
-Is this a class?

-**Instructor:** If it's a class, it should be marked with a dot (.).
-In this case, the `<span>` is the element, and the class is specified with `class="zwgib"`.

-**Q20: About Using IDs in CSS Selectors**

-**Student:** If it's a class, we use a dot.
-What if it's an ID?

-**Instructor:** If it's an ID, use a hash (#).
-IDs are unique to a specific element, while classes can be applied to multiple elements.
-Think of classes like department names and IDs like employee IDs.

-**Q21: About a Specific Exercise and Random Name Selection**

-**Instructor:** Another exercise: extract the names of the people in this meeting using DevTools and a Python script to randomize the list and select a person to answer a question.
-This simulates a classroom scenario where students are less likely to respond.

-**Q22: About the Syntax of the JavaScript Code**
+**A26:** No, you can only modify the website's structure in the Elements tab.
+The Network tab shows what the browser is fetching, not what you can change.

+**Q27: Can you explain the use of classes in more detail?**

+**A27:** Classes allow you to apply CSS to your code.
+If you remove a class, the associated CSS styling is removed.
+Classes can be applied to multiple elements, while IDs are unique to a single element.

+**Q28: Can we limit JavaScript selection to a specific chunk of HTML data?**

+**A28:** No, JavaScript will work on the entire site unless you use selectors to target specific elements.

+**Q29: What is the origin of the exercise to extract names from the meeting participants?**

+**A29:** The instructor created this exercise to encourage participation.
+A random participant is selected to answer a question.

-**Student:** Can you go back to the syntax used to extract the names?
+**Q30: Can we go back to the syntax we typed?**

-**Instructor:** The syntax is `$$(".ipc-title-text")`. `$$` selects all elements with the class "ipc-title-text".
-The `map` function iterates through the list and extracts the `innerText` of each element.
-If `innerText` doesn't work, use `innerHTML`.
+**A30:** The syntax was `$$(".className").map(...)`.
+The `$$` selects elements with the specified class, and `map` iterates through them.
+The instructor demonstrates how to extract the movie names using this.
+The instructor also explains the difference between `innerText` and `innerHTML`. `innerText` returns only the text, while `innerHTML` returns the entire HTML code. `innerText` is generally preferred for data extraction.
+If `text` doesn't work, use `innerText`.

-**Q23: About the Use of the Same Class for Different Elements**

-**Student:** Why are the same classes used for movie names and links?

-**Instructor:** It's not ideal to use the same class for different elements.
-In this case, the movie names are links, so the same class is used.
-However, it's better practice to use different classes for different elements.

-**Q24: About Further Study**
+**Q31: Should the `innerText` be written exactly as it appears, or can we modify the case (e.g., make "T" lowercase)?**

+**A31:** Use the text exactly as it appears.

+**Q32: What is the role of npx in this context?**

+**A32:** npx creates a separate environment for a project, installing dependencies locally without affecting other projects.
+It's an alternative to npm, which installs globally.

+**Q33: Does npx run primarily on Linux?**

+**A33:** npx works on both PowerShell and Bash, but sha256sum might not work on Windows.
+You can run the npx command separately and use sha256sum on the resulting file.

+**Q34: While showing `innerText`, you made the movie list extremely neat.
+Why?**

+**A34:** That's how the console presents the data, organizing it into groups of 100 for readability.

+**Q35: How can I copy the entire list from the console?**

+**A35:** Use the `copy()` function in the console to copy the output to your clipboard.

-**Student:** What should we study before the next meeting?
+**Q36: What should we focus on when using the Elements, Console, and Network tabs?**

-**Instructor:** Review the Elements and Console tabs in DevTools.
-Explore the Network tab if you're curious.
-Experiment with changing elements on websites.
-This will help you understand how CSS selectors work.
+**A36:** For the Elements tab, focus on extracting data using CSS selectors (classes and IDs).
+The Console tab is used for running JavaScript, particularly for data scraping with CSS selectors.
+The Network tab shows what the browser is fetching.
+The instructor recommends exploring these tabs and having fun with them.